 Faculty members teaching online courses, as well as maintaining online components for on-campus courses, are responsible for creating and maintaining an online teaching and learning environment that provides for the privacy and security of students' personal data and coursework.
 Accordingly, instructors will enforce the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, which is designed to protect the privacy of students' educational records.
 The University's policies and procedures are used to ensure that students' FERPA rights are protected.
-The policy and procedure is outlined in the undergraduate and graduate catalogs and is applied to online and on-campus courses alike.
+The policy and procedure is applied to online and on-campus courses alike.